sculpin/sculpin.io/source/getstarted.md

 ## Run Sculpin

-Now we can use Sculpin to generate static files, watch for changes, and run a local webserver we can use to see the results as we work.
+Now we can use Sculpin to generate static files, watch for changes, and run a local web server we can use to see the results as we work.

     sculpin generate --watch --server